Application Performance Metrics Monitoring¶

 Metrics | Specific detection metrics, supporting configuration of single metrics, including request count, error request count, request error rate, average requests per second, average response time, P50 response time, P75 response time, P90 response time, P99 response time, etc. |

-Count the number of qualified traces within a specified time period, triggering an incident when it exceeds the custom threshold.
-Useful for notifying about service trace anomalies.
+Count the number of eligible traces within a specified time period, triggering an anomaly event when exceeding custom thresholds.
+Can be used for abnormal trace error notifications.

 Field | Description |